Fire Island National Seashore | SUNKEN FOREST NATURE TRAIL

 Deck on the Sunken Forest Nature Trail marks the cut-through trail to the Sailors Havel beach access ramp, Fire Island National Seashore

-Boardwalk to the Bay Overlook on the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore
+Side trail off the Sunken Forest Nature Trail at Sailors Haven leads to a view of the Great South Bay, Fire Island National Seashore

-Boardwalk to the Bay Overlook on the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore
+Side trail off the Sunken Forest Nature Trail at Sailors Haven leads to a view of the Great South Bay, Fire Island National Seashore

-Great South Bay observation deck on the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore
+View of Great South Bay from the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore

-Great South Bay observation deck on the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore
+View of Great South Bay from the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore

-Missing section of the Bay Overlook loop on the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore
+Missing section of the Bay Overlook Trail, a detour off the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore

-Missing section of the Bay Overlook loop on the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore
+Missing section of the Bay Overlook Trail, a detour off the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore

-Boardwalk section of the Sunken Forest Nature Trail at Sailors Haven comes to an end at Burma Road, a sandy road through Fire Island National Seashore
+Intersection of the Sunken Forest Nature Trail and Burma Road at Sailors Haven, Fire Island National Seashore

-Boardwalk section of the Sunken Forest Nature Trail at Sailors Haven comes to an end at Burma Road, a sandy road through Fire Island National Seashore
+Intersection of the Sunken Forest Nature Trail and Burma Road at Sailors Haven, Fire Island National Seashore

 Burma Road is a sandy road that runs through Fire Island National Seashore